 We know that when states intervene military abroad, sometimes they like to rebuild institutions versus just replacing leaders.
 My dissertation tries to understand: Why do we sometimes see institution building following armed invasion, versus just replacing leaders?

-We have good evidence that deposing institutions from afar doesn’t usually work – think of the United States and Iraq and Afghanistan – and yet it keeps being done.
+We have good evidence that deposing institutions from afar doesn’t usually work – think of the United States and Iraq – and yet it keeps being done.
 The motivating puzzle of my research is, why do states choose these strategies when we know they have a very low probability of success?

 Why did you choose this research?